 Yes, yes I do.
 I prefer it when people don’t challenge what I think I already know about their behaviors.
 This personal tic of mine, as you will have already guessed, creates all kinds of problems when I go to write characters.
 Fortunately, as Roz pointed out, plenty of people exist in real life with seemingly contradictory character traits, all of which are sprung from very interesting motives that make them real and plump with verisimilitude.
 Recalling these people when I fall into the rut of writing predictable characters allows me to write more interesting, believable people.

-3. Questions reveal underlying depths
+3. To fix boring characters: questions reveal underlying depths

 Some tried-and-true advice for writers trying to unearth a character’s motivation is to ask questions of that character.
 Some editors and coaches, myself included, encourage writers to ask questions like, “Who would you have over to dinner if you could invite anyone?” and “What’s in your pockets?” and “What did you dream about last night?”